-Thomas J. Froehlich, Ph.D., is Professor Emeritus, School of Information, Kent State University (27 years).
-The majority of his published work is concerned with ethical considerations in the information professions, evolving in part from his philosophy background (Ph.D., Duquesne University, 1975).
-He has a M.S. in Information Science from the University of Pittsburgh (1982).
+The late Thomas J. Froehlich, Ph.D., was a beloved Professor Emeritus for the School of Information at Kent State University (27 years).
+Dr. Froehlich's published work was concerned with ethical considerations in the information professions, evolving in part from his philosophy background (Ph.D., Duquesne University, 1975), and a M.S. in Information Science from the University of Pittsburgh (1982).
 His teaching areas included: information science, information ethics, information architecture, knowledge management, network and software resources, online searching, computer programming and user interface design.
-He was the chief architect and former Director of the Master of Science Program in Information Architecture and Knowledge Management at Kent State University (2001-2011), recently transformed into Master’s degrees in Knowledge Management, User Experience Design and Health Informatics.
-Dr. Froehlich is currently working on a book titled 10 Lessons for the Age of Disinformation.
+He was the chief architect and former Director of the Master of Science Program in Information Architecture and Knowledge Management at Kent State University (2001-2011), which was transformed into Master’s degrees in Knowledge Management, User Experience Design and Health Informatics.

 *The School of Information faculty are superstars in the field.
 Therefore, it is impossible to list all of the work they do on one page.
 Listed below is a small selection of Dr. Froehlich’s work.
 Further information can be viewed on his website.